-Network planning and modelling tools require data defining terrain, buildings and vegetation to enable the construction of radio path profiles and analysis of wanted and unwanted signals.
-Projects need data covering towns and cities, roads, railway lines, postcode sectors so that performance can be mapped to requirement.
+Network planning and modelling tools require data defining terrain, buildings and vegetation data to enable the construction of radio path profiles and analysis of wanted and unwanted signals.
+Projects need data covering towns and cities, roads, railway lines and postcode sectors so that performance can be mapped to requirement.

 ATDI can supply all types of map data for every country in the world.

-DEM: a three-dimensional digital elevation (or terrain only) model defining the environment.
+DEM: a three-dimensional digital elevation (terrain only) model defining the environment.
 SRTM is a good example of terrain data

-Clutter data: specifying ground usage as buildings and vegetation in the environment
+Clutter data: specifying ground usage such as buildings and vegetation in the environment

 Buildings model: specifying the actual buildings and tree heights across the terrain